Secure quorum-based cryptographic verification and mirroring for crates.io

 TaskOwner(s) or team(s)Notes

-Inside Rust blog post about staging deployment@walterhpearce
+Inside Rust blog post about proof-of-concept@walterhpearce

 Quorum-based cryptographic infrastructure (RFC 3724)